+91 98402 42151 | 98410 58282

 admissions@themontessorihouse.in

-Primary (2.5 – 6)
+Primary (2.5 – 6 Years)

 Children from our toddler environment through transition period they are prepared for the primary environment.
 After 2.5 years of age with good motor skills and language.
 With Montessori adult observation and suggestion the child is helped through this process on daily basis.